-AFJROTC 3 A & B (5770A, 5770B), Grades 10-12, E.C.
-Glass High only, 1st & 2nd Sem., One-half Credit Per Sem., Prerequisite: 5760 fundamentals, review of drill and ceremonies at squadron level; introduction to leadership principles and methods.
+AFJROTC III A & B (5770A, 5770B), Grades 10-12, E.C.
+Glass High only, 1st & 2nd Sem., One-half Credit Per Sem., Prerequisite: 5760

+The course includes study of rocketing and spacecraft fundamentals, review of drill and ceremonies at squadron level; introduction to leadership principles and methods.
 Also included is the aerospace community, leadership qualities and techniques needed in the space age, vocational and educational opportunities available in aerospace enterprises, and an introduction to military management.